ontrak/cleaning-data-project/CodeBook.md

 Variables are named exactly as the primary file name of each source.
 Each transformation step follows the comment from the original instructions.
-Alternate variables are meant to be self descriptive such meanStdIndex.
+Alternate variables are meant to be self descriptive such as 'meanStdIndex'.